Bag-Labs/greenhouse-job-board/README.txt

 1. Place `[greenhouse url_token="your_url_token"]` in your page or post.

 == Changelog ==

+= 1.6 =
+* Adding options to customize display of job data: location, office, department and description.
+* Also adding options to customize labels for each of the above.
+* Minor Bug fixes.

 = 1.5 =
 * Adding add job board media button and wizard to help construct your shortcode.